Apple Passwords Review 2025: A Welcome Update to iCloud Keychain

 • No Android or Linux integration

-There are still some hiccups and incompatibility issues, but overall, we found it to be easy to use.
+We still ran into some hiccups and incompatibility issues while testing, but overall, we found it to be easy to use.
 We’ve broken down the features, where you can find certain settings, and how it compares to the best password managers below.

 Pros